degree-analytics/mimir/README.md

 ## When to Use This

 - Setting up the CLI locally to index and search a documentation corpus
-- Pointing teammates to the canonical install and quick start flow
+- Pointing teammates to the canonical install and quick start flow.

 ## Prerequisites